philzook58/philzook58.github.io/_notes/Physics/thermodynamics.md

 ## Reversible process
 # Phase Transitions
 Van der Waals equation

+# Free Energy
+Wassup with this.
+Isn't that weird?

 # Chemsitry
 Wow.
 A whole section for chemsitry.
 How generous.